gitbra/pwic/README.md

 - RSS feed
 - Share by link
 - Share by email
-- Internationalization: English, French, German, extendable to your language from a template
+- Internationalization: English, French, German, extendable to your language from a template or [online](https://explore.transifex.com/pwicwiki/pwicwiki/)

 ### For the validators